mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 The `store` field specifies in what circumstances data should be stored to the cache and the `use` field specifies in what circumstances the data in the cache should be used.
-In both cases, the value is a JSON array containg objects.
+In both cases, the value is a JSON array containing objects.

 If an array of rule objects is specified, then, when looking for a rule that